 As a facilitator, a great way to evaluate the engagement for your workshop is to see it from the audience's perspective.
 Imagine, if you were to attend the workshop delivered by your look-alike, would you feel engaged with the content delivery and the overall workshop format?
 Or would you try to sneak out?

 And if you are a workshop participant, let’s strive to provide specific and constructive feedback to the facilitators so that when they come back next time they are more prepared to deliver an engaging experience.

 I am hopeful that a snippet of my online workshop experiences will help the facilitators improve their participant engagement.
 And while you are at it, take a look at Seshboard, a product that is attempting to solve your most pressing concern of online workshops: participant engagement.
-And if you like it, sign up for their waitlist!

 Interested in learning more about how to maximize your participants' engagement during online workshops?
 Check out the other articles in Seshboard's Guide to Online Engagement.

 About the author: As a finance professional, Yash Deshpande has worked across Automotive, Insurance, Consumer Products and Technology companies.
 He spends his weekdays crunching numbers, grappling with analytical tools and weaving engaging stories for business leaders.
 On weekends, Yash blogs for upcoming start-ups and engages with the founders to understand their ideas.
 He is also the author of a published novel, ‘Ramblings of an Idjit’